 Planting a koa legacy tree

-After you check in at the welcome center, itself a handsomely restored ranch house in the tiny village of Umikoa (at 3,200 ft. elevation), guides in ATVs, or a Pinzgauer six-wheeler for larger groups, drive you even higher up the misty slopes of Mauna Kea, to the former personal forest of King Kamehameha the Great.
-Later cleared for ranchland, these fields at 5,000 feet bear only a few remaining old-growth trees, from which Hawaiian Legacy Hardwoods (the tours’ parent company) extracts seeds to propagate seedlings in its nurseries.
+After you check in at the handsomely restored ranch house in the tiny village of Umikoa (at 3,200 ft. elevation), guides in ATVs, or a Pinzgauer six-wheeler for larger groups, drive you even higher up the misty slopes of Mauna Kea, to the former personal forest of King Kamehameha the Great.
 Amid the new groves growing on the mountainside, where the mana (spiritual power) and beauty of your surroundings are spine-tingling, you’ll be shown how to plant a seedling.
 You can dedicate it to a loved one on a special commemorative certificate, and you’ll also receive its GPS coordinates, allowing you to monitor its growth via Google Earth.

-The 2-hour Planters Tour, including one tree for planting, costs $110 for adults, $55 for kids 5 to 18, while the 3 1/2-hour Grand Tour, which spends more time in the nurseries and on the Umikoa Trail, costs $180 for adults, $90 for kids 5 to 18.
-(Children’s rates exclude a tree for planting, but additional trees may be purchased for $60 each.)
+The 2-hour Planters Tour, including one tree for planting, costs $140 for adults and $55 for kids 5 to 18, while the 3 1/2-hour Grand Tour, which spends more time in the nurseries and on the Umikoa Trail, costs $210 for adults and $90 for kids 5 to 18.
+(Children’s rates exclude a tree for planting, but additional trees may be purchased for $90 each.)
 Private tours and shuttles (from the Kona and Hilo airports, Four Seasons Resort Hualalai, and Hilo cruise terminal) are available for additional fees.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.